 Car insurance claims for vandalism are common in high-crime areas – your car insurance might cost a little more than average if insurers think you live in a higher-risk area.

-Accident claims are grouped into "at-fault” and "non-fault” categories — put simply any repair or replacement costs will be paid by the insurer of the "at-fault” party, which is usually the driver deemed to be to blame for the accident.
+Car insurance claims are grouped into "at-fault” and "non-fault” categories, with the costs of damage paid by the insurer of the "at-fault” party – the driver who’s to blame for the accident.

-Although you may not be to blame if your car is vandalised, insurers usually treat vandalism as an at-fault claim.
-This is because they will be unable to recover any costs from the guilty party.
-You will be unable to claim any repair costs from your insurer if you only have third party insurance, as this does not cover any damage to your vehicle.
+You’re not to blame for having your car vandalised but insurers usually treat vandalism as an at-fault claim.
+This is because they can’t recover any costs from the guilty party.

 You can claim for vandalism if you have comprehensive car insurance – in policy wording insurers often refer to vandalism as malicious damage.

 Remember, you won’t be able to claim for vandalism if you just take out Third Party Only (TPO) or Third Party Fire and Theft insurance (TPFT).
 TPO doesn’t cover any damage to your car and TPFT only covers damage caused by fire.

 As vandalism is treated as an at-fault claim, you’ll typically lose your no-claims bonus when you make the claim.
 But some insurers will protect your no-claims discount for vandalism claims, so it’s worth checking your car insurance policy wording.
 You’ll also keep your no-claims bonus if you’ve taken out no-claims discount protection.

 Anyone making a claim for vandalism on their car insurance will still have to pay the excess.
 Your car insurance premium may also go up at renewal time if you’ve made a car vandalism insurance claim.
 Insurers might see you as a higher risk because you’ve had your car vandalised.